Requirements to Be a Corrections Officer

 Basic Requirements for a Corrections Officer

 To be considered for a corrections officer position, applicants must typically be at least 18-21 years old and hold a high school diploma or GED.
 An applicant's criminal record must be free of felony convictions.
-Some institutions seek applicants with law enforcement or armed forces experience, while others require some college training.
+Some institutions seek applicants with armed forces experience, while others require some college training.
 In many cases, one may be accepted in place of the other.
 Some agencies, such as the U.S. Federal Bureau of Prisons, have stringent requirements, including a bachelor's degree and relevant experience in supervising or counseling.

 Mental and Physical Requirements